aftersound/weave/docs/data-insight-delivery-solution.md

 If you work in data area, the left part of the diagram above, Data Insight Mining, might look familiar.
 If you work on Product Experience, the right part should be obvious.

-Question is how to make it happen when product experiences need the data insights?
+Question is how to make it happen when product experiences need data insights?
 Can product experiences directly use data insights from data processing pipeline?

 More often than not, those data insights can not be directly used by product experiences.
 Reasons are